HumanSignal/label-studio/docs/source/guide/ml.md

 <div class="opensource-only">

 You can choose which model or prediction set to display to annotators by default.
-This is available under the **Annotation > Pre-labeing** in the project settings.
+This is available under the **Annotation > Live Predictions** in the project settings.

 </div>

 <div class="enterprise-only">

 You can choose which model or prediction set to display to annotators by default.
-This is available under the **Annotation > Predictions** in the project settings.
+This is available under the **Annotation > Live Predictions** in the project settings.

 </div>